hoandang/wordpress-modern/README.md

+# Prerequisites
+- Docker 17+
+- Node 8+

 # Modern wordpress structure
 This will make wordpress development less suck.
-The theme is loaded with vue
+Clone the repo, edit .env and make up, that's all you need to do.

 ## TODO
 - Make a realworld example based on this structure